jia1217/ParallelProgammingLabs/docs/Labs/Lab3_IO_Planning.md

 * Click Report Timing Summary, and observe that there are no failing paths.

-### Step 5 Generate the Bitstream and Verify the Functionality (Optional)
+### Step 5 Generate the Bitstream and Verify the Functionality

-Please following the Lab2.
+Please following the Lab2 to complete the steps yourself.